nbfc-linux/nbfc-linux/README.md

 It provides the same utilities with the same interfaces as the original NBFC, although the implementation differs.

+If you find my work helpful, you can show your appreciation by [buying me a coffee](https://paypal.me/BenjaminAbendroth).

 Comparison of NBFC C# and NBFC Linux
 ------------------------------------